bovirus/adbtools2/README.md

     pip3 install -r requirements.txt

-Python scripts are based on adbtools by Gabriel Huber (https://github.com/Yepoleb/adbtools) and use some gui elements by Benjamin Bertrand (https://github.com/beenje/tkinter-logging-text-widget)
+Python3 scripts are based on adbtools forked from Gabriel Huber's repository (https://github.com/Yepoleb/adbtools) and use some GUI elements by Benjamin Bertrand (https://github.com/beenje/tkinter-logging-text-widget)

 # Table of contents